 Addition of Donais is the good one, which was also apparent when seeing him live last time they played Denmark.
 He is somewhat of heavy metal guitar prodigy and his light touch and melodic approach to (at times) technically excessive nature of metal solos is extremely welcoming and suitable.

 Much like the new Megadeth album and number of other trash metal releases riding the (much deserved) revival wave, For All Kings is a very safe and predictable record.
 Gone are the times when trash bands of this era flirted with rock, electronics, rock and what not.
-Gone are the times of Load, Risk and Stomp 442, what’s left is number of releases by competent bands, that know how to write a good song, but lack the danger and unpredictability that characterized their early days as well as their experimenting era.
+Gone are the times of Load, Risk and Stomp 442, what’s left is number of releases by competent bands, which know how to write a good song, but lack the danger and unpredictability that characterized their early days as well as their experimenting era.

 What’s left might not have an edge to it, but it’s what it essentially needs to be – a solid, heavy piece of metal.